California U-Haul Truck Accident Lawyers

 Is It Safe To Sit In The Back Of A U-Haul?

-We highly discourage allowing passengers to ride in the cargo area or on the exterior of a U-Haul truck.
-Passengers in these areas are at significant risk of injury due to shifting cargo, asphyxiation, and a lack of collision protection.
-Additionally, exhaust fumes from the engine can be lethal.
+It is not recommended for passengers to ride in the cargo area or on the exterior of a U-Haul truck.
+This practice poses significant risks, including injury from shifting cargo, asphyxiation due to limited ventilation, and a lack of protection in the event of a collision.
+Furthermore, exhaust fumes from the engine can be hazardous to health.

 Another Person Is Going To Drive My U-Haul Rental Truck For Me.
 Will I Be Responsible If They Get Into An Accident?

-The person who signs the lease agreement with U-Haul is primarily responsible.
-In other words, the leaseholder is responsible for any damage or incidents involving the rental truck, regardless of who was driving.
+If someone else drives your U-Haul rental truck, you (the leaseholder) remain primarily responsible for any accidents or damage, regardless of who is driving.
 Even if the driver was negligent, the renter could still face consequences.
-They could be financially liable for damages to the U-Haul truck, other vehicles, property, and any associated costs, including repair, medical bills, and legal fees.
+They could be financially liable for damage to the truck, other vehicles, property, and any associated costs, including repair, medical bills, and legal fees.

-Before the renter authorizes anyone to drive the U-haul truck, they should ensure that the driver is licensed and capable of doing so.
-They should choose someone they can rely on to reduce the risk of an accident.
+Before the renter authorizes anyone to drive the U-Haul truck, they should ensure that the driver is licensed and capable of doing so.
 Additionally, renters should review their insurance coverage or purchase additional coverage as needed.

 Will My Auto Insurance Policy Cover U-Haul Trucks And Trailers?